devshagor/speakable/readme.txt

 == Screenshots ==

-1. Admin settings page — Voice tab with speed, pitch, and volume sliders
+1. The player bar on a published article, ready to read the post aloud
-2. Admin settings page — Display tab with post type chips and position cards
+2. Active playback with progress bar and sentence counter
-3. Admin settings page — Preview tab with live player mockup
+3. Voice settings — choose voice and adjust speed, pitch, and volume
-4. Frontend player bar at the top of an article
+4. Display settings — post types, button color, and player position
-5. Player in active state with progress bar and sticky mini-player
+5. Live preview — test the current voice settings before saving
-6. Gutenberg block in the editor with duplicate detection notice
+6. Analytics overview — TTS-enabled posts and player feature status

 == Changelog ==